-- A supported Windows version is used, see "ASM platform OS availability" on page 37. - MMC version 3.0 or later is installed locally.
+- A supported Windows version is used, see ASM platform OS availability. - MMC version 3.0 or later is installed locally.

 In addition, to use the snap-in, the Application Service Manager Server must also be available, either locally or on a remote computer.